rrich-kray/employee-tracker/README.md

 ### Deleting employees, departments or roles

-Finally, users can choose to remove any employee, department or role by selecting the option in the main menu of the application.
+Finally, users can choose to remove any employee, department or role by selecting the appropriate ID when prompted.

 ## Contributing